- Brand name

 - rash, itching or hives of the skin, especially on the areas of the skin where the cream was applied.

-Tell your doctor if you think you have an allergy; they may give you a small test dose to see how you react to METVIX.
+Tell immediately your Doctor if you have a history of allergies; they may give you a small test dose to see how you react to METVIX.

 Before you start to use it